 On the other hand, a cold environment can cause the finish of your guitar to become damaged.
 Your guitar will begin to develop cracks in it, which can ruin the cosmetic appearance of your guitar, but if exposed to the cold long enough, it can damage the sound of your instrument too.

-Actually, guitar humidifier isn’t only for acoustic guitars!
+Actually, the guitar humidifier isn’t only for acoustic guitars!
 In general, acoustic guitars are much more fragile and sensitive to humidity changes, which is why we strongly recommend that you get a humidifier if you have an acoustic guitar.
 However, that doesn’t mean that electric guitars are safe from humidity changes either.

 In the more recent years of production, a lot of instruments have been crafted with kiln-dried wood, whereas vintage guitars were crafted with air-dried wood.
 Kiln dried wood uses heat to dry the wood, which accelerates the aging process.